New contributor Ryan Vince shares his easy instructions for learning how to make a deer feeder the DIY way.

 While walking around Bass Pro Shops I found myself gazing at the variety of game feeders available.

 I wanted to be able to put out a few feeders this season and my budget wasn't going to allow me to do that.
 I headed over to my local hardware store to figure out a way to make it happen.
-The list below is the supplies you are going to need to make a good deer-sized feeder.
+The lis below includes all the supplies you're going to need to make a good deer-sized feeder.

 - 1- 10' Length of 4" PVC